Based on a true story.

 [A Dave Bautista type.]

-Steps in boldly to offer a stranger a lifeline after having faced the worst of it alone.
+Steps in boldly to offer a stranger a lifeline after having faced the worst of it alone in his own life.
 Friendships like theirs are hard to create in a world that doesn’t value what they do.
-When Ellis finally realizes he can no longer make it on his own, their alliance changes everything.
+When Ellis finally realizes he can no longer make it on his own, their powerful alliance changes everything.

 • Zuri